Java licensing

 How does the NFTC license affect my security policies?

-You need to consider licensing costs for security patches or ensure timely upgrades to newer versions to remain secure.
+You must consider licensing costs for security patches or ensure timely upgrades to newer versions to remain secure.

 What are the licensing costs if I need Java 17 updates post-2024?